-- Able to use the WindowsTM operating system - Able to use Microsoft WordTM word processing - Able to send and receive e-mail using Outlook[TM] - Only use your CSU e-mail account or the e-mail system included in D2L to communicate academic information to your instructor. - Able to attach and retrieve attached files via email - Able to use a Web browser. - Able to navigate the CSU Library Guides: https://clayton.libguides.com and, https://clayton.libguides.com/nurs5510
+- Students must be able to use the WindowsTM operating system. - Students must be able to use Microsoft WordTM word processing. - Students must be able to send and receive e-mail using OutlookTM - Only use your CSU e-mail account or the e-mail system included in D2L to communicate academic information to your instructor. - Students must be able to attach and retrieve attached files via email. - Students must be able to use a Web browser.

+• Students must be able to navigate the CSU Library Guides: https://clayton.libguides.com and, Nursing - LibGuides at Clayton State University